 The Halton District School Board encourages students to attend their designated school but students can apply to a school outside of their home school if there is enough space to accommodate them.

 Students who transfer to another school are not eligible for Board provided transportation.

 Elementary optional attendance process:

 The Halton District School Board must meet parameters set out by the Ministry of Education.
-The Board must ensure 90% of primary classes (JK-Grade 3 inclusive) are at a ratio of 20:1 or less.
-The remaining 10% of primary classes would have an average maximum class size of 23:1.
-Principals may not consider optional attendance in primary classes that have reached or are approaching primary class size cap.
+The Board must ensure kindergarten and primary classes are compliant with class size caps determined by the ministry.
+Principals may not consider optional attendance in kindergarten and/or primary classes that have reached or are approaching primary class size cap.